empty787/ToastBot/README.md

 // put your code below

 the models or schemas folder is a super important folder! i recommend you dont delete it!

+`notes`

+giveAdvancement.js - This script will create achievement files, handle data, and events: achievements.js - This script will fetch data from the database and put the data in the embed: